Emily C. Marks

-Emily Michele Coody Marks (born March 6, 1973) is the chief United States district judge of the United States District Court for the Middle District of Alabama.
+Emily Michele Coody Marks (born 1973) is a United States district judge of the United States District Court for the Middle District of Alabama.

 Biography

-Marks was born on March 6, 1973, in Tuscaloosa, Alabama.
+Marks was born in 1973, in Tuscaloosa, Alabama.
 She earned her Bachelor of Arts, magna cum laude, from Spring Hill College, and her Juris Doctor from the University of Alabama School of Law, where she served as chair of the John A. Campbell Moot Court Board and as a senior editor of the University of Alabama Law & Psychology Review.

 Marks was a partner in the Montgomery, Alabama, office of Ball, Ball, Matthews & Novak, P.A., where she practiced from 1998, when she joined the firm as an associate, to 2018, when she became a judge.
 She specialized in employment law, civil rights law, and appellate law, and routinely lectured on these topics before employers and other members of the bar.
 She also frequently defended municipalities and towns from civil rights and other claims brought by plaintiffs.